watermelonwolverine/ddstyleconverter/README.md

 This is a prototype of a program that allows you to change the style of DungeonDraft maps with the help of conversion files.

-A conversion file is a sort of look-up map which tell the program how to conversion should be done.
-For more information about creating conversion maps see "How to create conversion maps"
+The underlying principle is that of a simple search and replace.

-You can convert: materials to other materials, objects to other materials and so on.
+You can replace materials with other materials, objects with other objects and so on.
-Currently supported are materials, objects, paths, patterns, portals, roofs, terrains and walls.

-The underlying principle is that of a simple search and replace and can be used for all kinds of things.
+The program can be used for all kinds of things.
 For example:
 - Convert between asset styles like 2-Minute-Tabletop, Crosshead and Forgotten Adventures
 - Convert between summer, winter, spring and fall

+A conversion file is a sort of look-up map which tells the program how the conversion should be done.
+For more information about creating conversion maps see "How to create conversion maps"

 Installation: Windows
 =====================